 - Wrongful death of drivers and passengers of car accidents

 - Pedestrian wrongful death accidents

 - Bicycle wrongful death accidents

 - Defective products including defective medical products and drugs

 - Medical malpractice

 Time Deadlines for Norfolk Wrongful Death Cases

 It is necessary to file a lawsuit within strict deadlines imposed by law.
-In many cases, Virginia provides for a two-year deadline also known as a Statute of Limitations.
-However, special circumstances apply depending on the location of death, the occupation of the decedent, and the application of special state and federal laws.
+In many cases, Virginia provides for a two-year deadline also known as a statute of limitations.
+However, special circumstances may apply depending on the location of death, the occupation of the decedent, and the application of special state and federal laws.
 Once you have missed this deadline, you will no longer be able to file a claim.